cybertronai/imagenet18_old/README.md

-Code to reproduce ImageNet in 18 minutes, by Andrew Shaw and Yaroslav Bulatov (also thanks to Jeremy Howard)
+Code to reproduce ImageNet in 18 minutes, by Andrew Shaw and Yaroslav Bulatov (also thanks to Jeremy Howard).

 Pre-requisites: Python 3.6 or higher